On Finite-Index Indexed Grammars and Their Restrictions: Restrictions on Indexed Grammars

 \end{proof}

-Next, we show that $\FIN$ is a full trio, and the result also holds for $\UFIN$ as well (shown in \cite{ICALP2015}).
-We will prove the more general fact that they are closed under rational transductions.
-The proof is structured using a chain of lemmas. \begin{lemma} $\UFIN$ and $\FIN$ are closed under morphisms. \end{lemma} \begin{proof} We will demonstrate the proof for $\UFIN$ with the proof for $\FIN$ following similarly.
+Next, we show that $\FIN$ is a full trio.
+As a consequence, by using Nivat's theorem for the characterisation of rational relations of free monoids (see \cite{Be}, Ch.
+III, Thm 4.1), we will prove the fact that they are closed under rational transductions.
+The proof is structured using a chain of lemmas. \begin{lemma} $\FIN$ is closed under morphisms. \end{lemma} \begin{proof}